cu-mkp/m-k-manuscript-data/_texts/p-079v_tl.md

 *[continued]*

-and put in an <span class="m">earthenware</span>pot, and <span class="sup">make it</span> that very hot <span class="m">ashes</span> are underneath.
-Little by little, make the fire underneath grow bigger and bigger, and the pot must not be moved.
-And when it is cooked, and if it takes up to six hours, mind that the smoke does not make you ill because it is bad.
+and put it into an <span class="m">earthen</span>pot, & it should have many hot <span class="m">ashes</span> underneath, & little by little you will make the fire underneath bigger and bigger, & one ought not move it, & when it will be cooked, & it needs to be for six hours, mind that the smoke does not harm you for it is bad.